SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 ### Border

 The Border button introduces a modern and visually captivating rotating border effect, achieved using a conic-gradient and layered CSS pseudo-elements.
 Initially styled with a soft yellow background and black text, the button presents a friendly and minimal appearance.
 On hover, the background transitions to a vibrant green, while the border comes to life with an animated ring of colour — adding movement and depth to the interaction.

+💡 Inspired by Kevin Powell’s conic-gradient border animation on YouTube.

 #### How it works